blu256/meindorf/README.md

 ### Differences from MineClonia (so far)
 * Villagers can defend themselves from hostile mobs
+* Stranded villagers have a (rare) chance of building a house
+* Cats now retaliate and group with villagers when provoked
 * Illager class (pillagers, vindicators, evokers, vexes, illusioners) have common behaviour traits and can collaborate
 * Some illagers can craft and use explosives when attacking a villager structure
+* Illagers can share gunpowder with fellow illagers

 --- The following is the original MineClonia README ---